isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-time-forgotten-trades.md

 #### **Cobblers**

-<i>History</i><br>When Singaporeans switched from wearing clogs to modern footwear during the 1950s, cobblers filled in the demand for shoe repairs.
+**History**<br>When Singaporeans switched from wearing clogs to modern footwear during the 1950s, cobblers filled in the demand for shoe repairs.
 Many cobblers started out as shoe shop apprentices before setting up their own businesses.
 The trade comprised predominantly Chinese males, although there were also several Malay and Indian cobblers.

-<i>Job Scope</i><br>Cobblers worked flexible hours with incomes varying from month-to-month and provided services such as shoe polishing, replacement of worn-out heels and soles, and stitching-up of torn slippers.
+**Job Scope**<br>Cobblers worked flexible hours with incomes varying from month-to-month and provided services such as shoe polishing, replacement of worn-out heels and soles, and stitching-up of torn slippers.
 Some branched out into more premium services by making and selling their own slippers (<i>capal</i>) and shoes.
 Replacing the sole or heel of a shoe would have cost around $1.50 in the late 1970s, with the cobbler earning around $300 a month on average.

-<i>Tools of the Trade</i><br>Cobblers used an array of tools; “different kinds of knives, hammers, nails, pincers, adhesive, shoe lasts, shoe polish, shoe brushes, thread and needles, scissors, leather, vinyl, rags and rubber pieces”.[^6]
+**Tools of the Trade**<br>Cobblers used an array of tools; “different kinds of knives, hammers, nails, pincers, adhesive, shoe lasts, shoe polish, shoe brushes, thread and needles, scissors, leather, vinyl, rags and rubber pieces”.[^6]

-Then and Now Cobblers used to operate along five-foot-ways and roads in city areas.
+**Then and Now**<br>Cobblers used to operate along five-foot-ways and roads in city areas.
 They stationed themselves at fixed locations or moved around housing estates on bicycle-carts filled with the tools of their trade.
 Traditional cobblers can still be found in Chinatown and Raffles Place, although they are gradually being replaced by shoe repair chains such as Mister Mint and Shukey Services that are conveniently located in shopping malls.[^7]

 <div style="background-color: white;">
 <br/>